smohr1824/Networks/README.md

 SLPA is described in Xie, Jierui and Szymanski, Boleslaw, Towards Linear Time Overlapping Community Detection in Social Networks, Proceedings of the Pacific-Asiz Conference on Knowledge Discovery and Data Mining, :25-36, 2012.
 The concurrent version is adapted from Kuzmin, Konstantin, Chen, Mingming, and Szymanski, Boleslaw, Parallelizing SLPA for Scalable Overlapping Community Detection, Scientific Programming, 2015

+Due to the nature of the concurrency primitives in Go and the controller architecture selecting, there is less parallelization than prescribed by Kuzmin in his algorithm.
+However, speed-up is observed.

 Additional algorithm implementations are planned.